uchicago-cs/cmsc23300/website/syllabus.rst

 Students may take this course for a quality grade (a "letter" grade) or a pass/fail grade.
 By default, we assume students are taking the class for a quality grade.
-We will honor all requests to withdraw or take the class pass/fail *before* the final exam.
+We will honor all requests to take the class pass/fail *before* the final exam.
+Requests for withdrawal must be submitted to your College advisor.

 Note: *Students taking this course to meet general education requirements must take the course for a letter grade*.